-All government jobs are No. 1 Website in India where you can find latest 2019 government as well as private job recruitment notifications for different posts vacancies in India.
-Here we provide top company jobs for Fresher and other candidates too.
+All government jobs are No. 1 Website in India where you can find latest 2022 government as well as private job recruitment notifications for different posts vacancies in India.
+Here we provide top company jobs for Freshers and other candidates too.
 Register with us to get the latest employment news and notifications about all the recruitments.
 All government jobs offer better relevant to job search results which helps candidates to get the jobs they deserve.
-For Instant updates regarding CCI Recruitment notification from the CCI 2019 for Fresher and other graduates and students are given.
+For Instant updates regarding CCI Recruitment notification from the CCI 2022 for Freshers and other graduates and students are given.

 About CCI:- CCI is also known as the Competition Commission of India.
 It is a statutory body of the Government of India which is responsible for enforcing the Competition Act, 2002 throughout India and it is to prevent activities which have an appreciable adverse effect on competition in India.
 It was established on 14-Oct-2003 and it became fully functional ion May 2009 with Dhanendra Kumar as the first Chairman.
 The idea of Competition Commission was conceived and introduced in the form of The Competition Act, 2002 by the Vajpayee Government.
 A need was felt to promote competition and private enterprise especially in the light of 1991 Indian Economic Liberalisation.